varughese/megabus-ticket-finder/README.md

 There is some documentation on how it will save tickets [here](https://github.com/varughese/megabus-ticket-finder/blob/master/firebase/saving-workflow.md).

 I wrote a Medium article when I first started this project if you are interested [here](https://medium.com/@matvarughese3/creating-a-megabus-scraper-with-node-a7074973c1ab).

+I also got 50 Megabus tickets for free by using this program.
+Read more [here](https://medium.com/@matvarughese3/how-i-got-50-megabus-tickets-for-free-8744b59227e9).